NTNUI/opptak/README.md

 The project requires Node version 16.14.0.

+To lint and check code style, run `npm run check`.
+Fix linting and styling issues by running `npm run fix`.
 ### Environment variables

 The project requires a set of environment variables added to an `.env` file in the /backend folder.